PLEASE NOTE: WE DO NOT PROVIDE THESE SERVICES, THESE POSTS ARE FOR INFORMATION ONLY

 As with any government office in Thailand, it is best to dress politely.

-After passing these, you’ll get a queue number and report to another counter when called.
 The reaction test simulates you switching from stepping on a gas pedal to brake pedal quickly.
 You step on the gas until some lights turn green, then you have to step on the brake before they go red.

-4. Traffic safety video.
+4. Traffic Safety Video

 As of November 2018, recent applicants are reporting that an extra step has been added to the process, in which you will be required to sit through a 1-hour long traffic safety video.
 This seems to be the case even for those who already have a valid license from their home country.